Growth

 The real question

 At ten properties, every agency asks "what software should we use?"
 The answer is almost never as important as the question they don't ask: "what operational rhythm should we run on?"
 The software is a tool that supports the rhythm.
 Without the rhythm, the software won't fix anything — it will just produce more accurate reports about the chaos.
+(And the rhythm is what determines whether the software cost actually pays back — see what property management software really costs at scale.)

 The agencies that make it from five to twenty cleanly are the ones that adopt deliberate rhythm at ten and refine it as they grow.
 The ones that stall are the ones that adopt heavyweight tooling at ten and assume the rhythm will emerge from the tool.